-By refashioning itself as a world-class sports capital, the city of Kazan in Russia has shed its youth criminal gang and poor public health problems, improved its residents’ life expectancy significantly and persuaded its youth and families to stay and invest in its future.
-Here’s a look at how Kazan combined comprehensive infrastructural and social programmes to achieve the impressive turnaround in about one decade – and what other cities can learn from Kazan.
+By branding itself as a world-class sports capital, Kazan has improved its liveability and life expectancy significantly, and persuaded its youth and families to stay and invest in its future.
+Here’s a look at how Kazan combined comprehensive infrastructural and social programmes to achieve its impressive turnaround.

 Mass sports in Kazan © City of Kazan